ghc/ghc/docs/users_guide/using-optimisation.rst

     :ghc-flag:`-Wincomplete-patterns` and :ghc-flag:`-Wincomplete-uni-patterns`.

 .. ghc-flag:: -fmax-simplifier-iterations=⟨n⟩
+    :shortdesc: *default: 4.* Set the max iterations for the simplifier.
+    :type: dynamic
+    :category:

     :default: 4

     Sets the maximal number of iterations for the simplifier.

 .. ghc-flag:: -fmax-worker-args=⟨n⟩
+    :shortdesc: *default: 10.* If a worker has that many arguments, none will be unpacked anymore.
+    :type: dynamic
+    :category:

     :default: 10

     If a worker has that many arguments, none will be unpacked anymore.

 .. ghc-flag:: -fno-opt-coercion
+    :shortdesc: Turn off the coercion optimiser
+    :type: dynamic
+    :category:

     :default: off

     Turn off the coercion optimiser.

 .. ghc-flag:: -fno-pre-inlining
+    :shortdesc: Turn off pre-inlining
+    :type: dynamic
+    :category:

     :default: off

     Turn off pre-inlining.

 .. ghc-flag:: -fno-state-hack
+    :shortdesc: Turn off the \state hack\ whereby any lambda with a real-world state token as argument is considered to be single-entry.
+Hence OK to inline things inside it.
+    :type: dynamic
+    :category:

     :default: off